-Any country in the world, including the United States, can be an unpredictable place, and you should take pro-active measures to ensure your safety while living abroad.
-Know in advance the safety concerns in your country by reviewing the Country Information sheets and Travel Advisories available on the Department of State website.
+Any country in the world, including the United States, can be an unpredictable place, and students should take pro-active measures to ensure their safety while living abroad.
+Know in advance the safety concerns in your country by reviewing the Country Information sheets and Travel Advisories available on the Department of State website: http://travel.state.gov.
 The most common safety issue for many travelers is petty crime.
 Just as you would in Philadelphia, be aware of your surroundings, cautious about venturing into unknown areas and take action to safeguard your personal belongings.
-Women, especially, should be careful about travelling by themselves into unknown areas or heading home solo late at night.
+Women students, especially, should be careful about travelling by themselves into unknown areas or heading home solo late at night.